cbfrance/christopherbfrance.com/source/2005-08-05-this-island-blog-or-what-the-hell-is-a-blog.html.markdown

 The people they interviewed (about 25 of them) were smart folks in a wealthy, highly industrialized country.
 They used the internet all the time.
 But when they came to a normal blog, they were stumped.
 They asked: What kind of a website is this?
 What are these categories?
 Are they organized chronologically?

-These are not stupid questions -- they just sound stupid to folks who work with blog publishing software.
+These are not stupid questions &mdash; they just sound stupid to folks who work with blog publishing software.

 The point is this, geeks: people don't understand what blogs are.
 They don't know how to use them effectively and, often, they don't know how to read them.
 They certainly don't know how to subscribe to them via RSS.